 About Yakov (Jacob) Goldberg

-I started my Information Security career in the year 2006.
-During this year I started my Bachelor's degree program in Information System Security at ITT Technical Institution.
-In 2008, I had a privilege to develop a web reconnaissance tool called Uberharvest.
+Jacob started his Information Security career in the year 2006.
+During this year he started my Bachelor’s degree program in Information System Security at ITT Technical Institution.
+In 2008, he had a privilege to develop a web reconnaissance tool called Uberharvest.
 This tool was featured in the famous Backtrack operating system now known as Kali Linux.
-However, I stopped developing this tool due to other interests in the Digital Forensics and Incident Response (DFIR) fields.
-In 2009, I finished my Bachelor's and immediately begun my Master's degree in Information Assurance at Capella University.
-During this program, I also obtained several certifications in the cybersecurity field.
+However, Jacob stopped developing this tool due to other interests in the Digital Forensics and Incident Response (DFIR) fields.
+In 2009, Jacob finished my Bachelor’s and immediately begun my Master’s degree in Information Assurance at Capella University.
+During this program, he also obtained several certifications in the cybersecurity field.
 These certificates are the Certified Information System Security Professional (CISSP), GIAC Certified Forensics Analyst (GCFA), and CompTIA Sec+ and Net+.

-Outside of my full time job you will find me teaching undergraduate and graduate Cybersecurity online courses at Ec-Council university, reverse applications and malware for fun, ride my mountain bike, hike and enjoy other outdoor activities.
-I started this blog to shed some light on different infosec topics.
+Outside of his full time job, you will find Jacob teaching online classes at EC-Council University, writing blog posts, reversing applications and malware for fun, riding his mountain bike, hiking and enjoying other outdoor activities.